alirezabahram7/bfilter/README.md

 {
     use HasFilter;

-    // define entries for full text serach, or define fillable entries for that protected searchable = [ 'first_name','last_name' ] }`
+    // define fields for full text serach as "searchable" or "fillable" protected searchable = [ 'first_name','last_name' ] }`